lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions.md

 ### File Structure

-In the above example, the C file used `#include` to import a file called `HelloDecl.h`.
-This file was generated from the Lingua Franca source file when the LF program was compiled.
+In the above example, the C file uses `#include` to import a file called `HelloDecl.h`.
+The `HelloDecl.h` file is generated from the Lingua Franca source file when the LF program is compiled.
 The file `HelloDecl.h` is named after the main reactor, which is called `HelloDecl`, and its parent directory, `include/HelloDecl`, is named after the file, `HelloDecl.lf`.